By Zhong Cheng

 As Believers in the Lord, Do We Have the Way to Eternal Life?

-Actually, although we are able to labor, work, forsake, expend, take up crosses, and follow the Lord, no one can deny that we are still bound and controlled by sin, and that we often betray the Lord’s teachings and do things which resist the Lord.
+Actually, although we are able to labor, work, forsake, expend, take up crosses, and follow the Lord, no one can deny that we still frequently cannot help but commit sins and live trapped in a vicious cycle of sinning and confessing every day, unable to overcome the bondage and control of sin.
+We are incapable of adhering to the Lord’s teachings or putting His words into practice.
 For example: The Lord requires that we be simple, honest people, but we often tell lies and deceive to protect our own interests, dignity, or status; the Lord requires us to be tolerant and patient toward others and love others as ourselves, but when something infringes upon our own interests, we quibble over minor details, and even resent or become envious of others.
-The Lord requires us to love Him with all of our heart, mind, and soul, but when we preach and work, we often fail to do all we can to exalt and testify the Lord, be considerate of His burden, and make our brothers and sisters understand God’s will, and instead we often show off and put ourselves on display, try to make our brothers and sisters look up to and admire us, and try to bring others before ourselves.
+The Lord requires us to love Him with all of our heart, mind, and soul, but when we preach and work, we often fail to do all we can to exalt and testify the Lord, be considerate of His burden, and make our brothers and sisters understand God’s will, and instead we often show off how much work we have done and how much we have suffered, try to make our brothers and sisters look up to and admire us, and try to bring others before ourselves.
 And although we forsake our homes and careers and spread the gospel wherever we can, we still often keep account of our own labors as a way to transact with the Lord and secure a share of the blessings of the kingdom of heaven.
 Isn’t this using and deceiving the Lord?
-Even though we often weep in agony as we confess our sins to the Lord, afterward we still often sin, and we live trapped in a vicious cycle of sinning and confessing, unable to overcome the bondage of sin.
-In this, don’t we still remain in our naturally corrupted state?
 The Lord Jesus said, “Truly, truly, I say to you, Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the Son stays ever” (John 8:34–35).
 The Bible says, “For the wages of sin is death” (Romans 6:23).
 God is holy, and the filthy and corrupt are forbidden to enter His kingdom.
-Although outwardly we forsake and expend for the Lord, we remain in bondage to sin, and our final ending is still oblivion and destruction.
+Although outwardly we forsake and expend for the Lord, we remain in bondage to sin, and our final ending can only be oblivion and destruction.
 How can we possibly say we’ve gained the way to eternal life?

 Why We Still Do Not Have the Way to Eternal Life

 At this point, perhaps some brothers and sisters are confused, because the Lord Jesus said, “But whoever drinks of the water that I shall give him shall never thirst; but the water that I shall give him shall be in him a well of water springing up into everlasting life” (John 4:14).
-The Lord Jesus is the source of the living water, He has the way to everlasting life, and we believe in the Lord, read the Lord’s word, and carry out the Lord’s teachings, but why do we still lack the way of eternal life, which can purify and change us?
+The Lord Jesus is the source of the living water, He has the way to everlasting life, so why can’t we gain the way of eternal life from Him?

 To understand this question, we should first understand the work of the Lord Jesus and the effect it achieves.
-When the Lord Jesus appeared and worked, the Israelites lived in sin, were unable to keep Jehovah’s laws, and faced the danger of being condemned to death by the laws.
+When the Lord Jesus appeared and worked, the Israelites lived in sin, were unable to keep’s laws, and faced the danger of being condemned to death by the laws.
 The Lord Jesus came, taught the path of “Repent: for the kingdom of heaven is at hand” (Matthew 4:17), taught people to confess their sins and repent, and finally became the likeness of sinful flesh and was crucified as a sin offering for mankind, completing His work to redeem mankind.
-From this, we can see that although the Lord Jesus certainly did have the way to everlasting life, based on the spiritual stature and needs of people at the time, He only gave us the path to repentance, and did not express the way to eternal life by which people can be delivered from sin and completely purified.
+As long as we accept the Lord Jesus’ salvation and pray and confess our sins to the Lord, then our sins are forgiven, and we are then fit to enjoy the grace and blessings of the Lord and have peace and joy within my hearts.
+These are the outcomes that have already been achieved through God’s work of redemption.
+From this, we can see that although the Lord Jesus certainly did have the way to everlasting life, based on the spiritual stature and needs of people at the time, He only gave us the path to repentance, the effect of which was to make us confess and repent.
+He did not express the way to eternal life by which people can be delivered from sin and completely purified.

-Just as God’s word says, “At the time, Jesus only spoke to His disciples a series of sermons in the Age of Grace, such as how to practice, how to gather together, how to ask in prayer, how to treat others, and so forth.
+Just as God’s word says, “At the time, Jesus only gave His disciples a series of sermons in the Age of Grace on such subjects as how to practice, how to gather together, how to supplicate in prayer, how to treat others, and so forth.
 The work He carried out was that of the Age of Grace, and He expounded only on how the disciples and those who followed Him ought to practice.
-He did only the work of the Age of Grace and none of the last days. … The work of God in each age has clear boundaries; He does only the work of the current age and never does He carry out the next stage of work in advance.
-Only in this way can His representative work of each age be brought to the fore.
-Jesus had spoken only of the signs of the last days, of how to be patient and how to be saved, how to repent and confess, as well as how to bear the cross and endure suffering; never did He speak of how man in the last days should enter in, or how to seek to satisfy God’s will” (“How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?”).
+He only did the work of the Age of Grace, and none of the work of the last days. … The work of God in each age has clear boundaries; He does only the work of the current age, and never carries out the next stage of work in advance.
+Only thus can His representative work of each age be brought to the fore.
+Jesus spoke only of the signs of the last days, of how to be patient and how to be saved, of how to repent and confess, and of how to bear the cross and endure suffering; never did He speak of how man in the last days should achieve entry, nor of how he should seek to satisfy God’s will” (“How Can Man Who Has Delimited God in His Notions Receive the Revelations of God?”).
 “For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
 However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
 This is the life that man leads, an endless cycle of sinning and being forgiven.
-The majority of men sin in the day only to confess in the evening.
-This way, even if the sin offering is forever effective for man, it will not be able to save man from sin.
+The majority of mankind sin in the day only to confess in the evening.
+This way, even though the sin offering is forever effective for man, it will not be able to save man from sin.
 Only half the work of salvation has been completed, for man still has a corrupt disposition” (“The Mystery of the Incarnation (4)”).

 From God’s word, we can see that the Lord Jesus only required us to do things like confess our sins and repent, no longer transgress, forsake ourselves, take up the cross and follow the Lord, love the Lord with all of our heart, mind, and soul, love others as we love ourselves, be humble, tolerant, and patient toward others, and forgive others “seventy times seven” times.
 After we believe in the Lord, as long as we pray to the Lord, confess our sins, and repent, our sins are forgiven.
 However, no one can deny that the satanic dispositions which cause us to sin are rooted deeply within us, things like arrogance, selfishness, cunning, greed, and evil.
 We are controlled by these satanic dispositions, and even though we outwardly are capable of some good deeds, this doesn’t represent dispositional change.
 When we interact with other people, for example, we are still capable of cunning and deceit.
 Or, when things happen that don’t accord with our notions, we often blame and judge God.
 In 2,000 years, all believers in the Lord, no matter how well they confess, repent, labor, and work, have been unable to escape the bondage of sin, and none have achieved change in their life disposition.
 This is an undeniable fact.
 So, we have not been delivered from sin and completely purified, and we have not gained the way to eternal life.